-**) Department of Aquaculture, Faculty of Fisheries and Marine Sciences, IPB University
+**) Department of Aquaculture, Faculty of Fisheries and Marine Sciences, IPB University.
+Bogor 16680, Indonesia

 ABSTRACT

-[Red color coverage variations analysis of culture neon tetra (Paracheirodon innesi) in Bojongsari, Depok, West Java: implication for strain development] Red color coverage (RCC) is a commercial character that is developed in many ornamental fish commodities.
+[Red color coverage variations analysis of neon tetra (Paracheirodon innesi) aquaculture in Bojongsari, Depok, West Java forbreeding strategies] Red color coverage (RCC) is a commercial character that is developed in many ornamental fish commodities.
 In neon tetra, the variation status of RCC is poorly understood.
-This study aimed at analyzing RCC variation of cultured neon tetra's as basic knowledge for development its strains.
+This study aimed to analize RCC variation of cultured neon tetra as basis for breeding strategies.
 A total of 900 neon tetra (standard length 2.29±0.16 cm) is collected from Bojongsari, Curug, and Pondok Petir fish farms, Subdistrict Bojongsari, Depok, West Java.
-All fishes were adapted in Curug fish farm, Neon Tetra Culture Center, two weeks in nine aquariums, photoperiod 12 hours bright: 12 hours dark.
-RCC character was determined by the percentage of RCC length (%LRCC), RCC width (%WRCC), and RCC area (%ARCC) and quantified by digital image analysis method.
-Data were analyzed by parametric.
-The result showed that RCC is varied by sex and location (p<0.05), but it has a low coefficient of variation (1.89%-11.41%).
-Male is more various than female based on %LRCC and %ARCC parameters (p<0.05).
-Fish in Bojongsari is more varied than in other locations.
-Neon tetra from Curug is highly similar to Pondok Petir fish farms compared to Bojongsari.
-RCC selection of neon tetra has to be done based on male and female grouping uses the standard length of fish.
+All fishes were adapted in Curug fish farm, Neon Tetra Culture Center, for two weeks in nine aquariumsand 12 hours bright: 12 hours dark of photoperiod.
+The RCC character was determined according to the percentage area of RCC length (%LRCC), RCC width (%WRCC), and RCC (%ARCC) quantified by digital image analysis method..
+The result showed that RCC varies by fish sex and farm location (p<0.05 in a low coefficient of variation (1.89%-11.41%).
+Variation in Male fish population is higher than female based on %LRCC and %ARCC parameters (p<0.05).
+Fish population from Bojongsari farm is more varied than other locations.
+Neon tetra fish population from Curug farm has a high similarity with those from Pondok Petir farms compared to those from Bojongsari farm.
+Red Color coverage based selection of neon tetra should be done by separating male and female based on the standard length of fish.

-KEYWORDS: Bojongsari; quantification; Paracheirodon innesi; variation; red color coverage
+KEYWORDS: aquaculture; digital image; Paracheirodon innesi;; red color coverage; variation

 Introduction

-Neon tetra (Paracheirodon innesi) is an endemic fish from South America (Weitzman and Fink 1983) which is become the top commodity export of ornamental fish in Indonesia (BRBIH 2011, Putra 2014).
-In the country, the member of Characidae are cultured in Jabodetabek area with the center production is located in Subdistrict Bojongsari, Depok City, West Java.
-In Depok City, Department of Agriculture, Fisheries and Food Security (DKP3) Depok reported that neon tetra production reached 25.3 million per year (DKP3 2018).
+Neon tetra (Paracheirodon innesi) is an endemic fish from South America (Weitzman and Fink 1983) and become the top commodity export of ornamental fish in Indonesia (BRBIH 2011, Putra 2014). the member of this Characidae are cultivatedin West Java with its production center located at Subdistrict Bojongsari, Depok City,.
+According to Department of Agriculture, Fisheries and Food Security (DKP3) Depok, it was reported that neon tetra production reached 25.3 million per year (DKP3 2018).

-The wildtype color of neon tetra are characterized by: (i) dark brown-black strip on the dorsal area; (ii) the green-blue strip on the lateral side; and (iii) red pigment from the caudal fin to the middle of the body (Weitzman and Fink 1983).
-Other variants have been produced on its cultured development, including albino, xanthic, golden strips (golden), and blue diamond spots on the head (Balon 2004, LiveAquaria 2019, SeriouslyFish 2019) which contributed variety and increased the prices (Rodi Fish Farm Data 2019 unpublished).
-However, the development of these strains is still random mating with targets only on black and green-blue strips, while other varian color has not been produced.
-In aquarium business, the strains development is very important to create varians, increase the price, quality, and consumer’s interest of commodities and also to increase interest of ornamental fish market which easily bored, demands many variation and new commodities (Shaddock 2012, AquariumGlaser 2020).
+The wildtype color of neon tetra is characterized by (i) dark brown-black strip on the dorsal area; (ii) the green-blue strip on the lateral side; and (iii) red pigment from the caudal fin to the middle of the body (Weitzman and Fink 1983).
+Several other color variants, including albino, xanthic, golden strips (golden), and blue diamond spots on the head were resulted from the development of fish breeding in aquaculture through random mating (Balon 2004, LiveAquaria 2019, SeriouslyFish 2019) which contributed to the high variety and prices (Rodi Fish Farm Data 2019 unpublished).
+In the aquarium business, the development strains is very important with the aim of increasing the interesting variants, price, and quality, (Shaddock 2012, AquariumGlaser 2020).

-Red color coverage (RCC) is a commercial character which is developed in many ornamental fish commodities and preferred by consumers (Colihueque and Araneda 2014, Li et al. 2015).
-The character has been developed by extending, narrowing, or eliminating the red color areas on the body (Shaddock 2012, Pedersen 2013).
-Some studies were conducted for RCC, including quantification techniques, variation analysis, crossbreeding between different percentage of RCC, and analysis of RCC controller genes (David et al. 2004, Novelo and Gomelsky 2009, Du et al. 2018).
-In neon tetra, scientific information of the variation status of RCC is poorly understood and never been reported.
+Red color coverage (RCC) is a commercial character that is interest to consumers and are developed in many ornamental fish commodities (Colihueque and Araneda 2014, Li et al. 2015).
+The RCC character breeding strategies that have been developed include extending, narrowing, or eliminating the red color areas on the body (Shaddock 2012, Pedersen 2013).
+Some studies were of RCC in fish have been carried out including quantification techniques, variation analysis, crossbreeding between the different percentage of RCC, and RCC control gene analysis (David et al. 2004, Novelo and Gomelsky 2009, Du et al. 2018).
+In neon tetra, scientific information on the variation status of RCC is poorly understood and has not yet been reported.